nemish493/DiabeticPrediction/README.md

 4. PyQt6==6.2.3
 5. scikit-learn==1.0.2
 6. matplotlib==3.5.1
+1. Creating a GUI Interface using PyQt6.
+2. Getting User-Inputs using different GUI elements.
+3. Worked on Collection and Preprocessing of Dataset using Pandas.

 ## Work done:

 Navadiya Parth :
+1. Creating a GUI Interface using PyQt6.
+2. Getting User-Inputs using different GUI elements.
+3. Worked on Collection and Preprocessing of Dataset using Pandas.

+Nemish kyada :
 1. Integrating Logistic Regression model to main file in order to get predictions.
 2. Modifying and Preparing Data with use of numpy arrays.
 3. Training Working Logistic Regression Model with help of Scikit-learn.

-Nemish kyada :
-1. Creating a GUI Interface using PyQt6.
-2. Getting User-Inputs using different GUI elements.
-3. Worked on Collection and Preprocessing of Dataset using Pandas.